d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 the elements have not.
 Note that the size is unaltered by reshaping.

+:begin_slide:
+We can reshape the array, e.g. explicitly via
+:end_slide:

 ```{.python .input}
 #@tab mxnet, pytorch
 X = x.reshape(3, 4)